JosselinTD/material-design-fade-in/README.md

 # Material Design Fade In

-A simplistic library to mimic the fade-in effect or Google Material Design
+A simplistic library to mimic the fade-in effect of Google Material Design

 ## How-To